quminzhi/Algorithm/Algorithm/DynamicProgramming/README.md

 ### Mixed Knapsack

 > We have different kind items to be chosen, some can be chosen at most one time, some `m` times, and some unlimited.
-Return the maximum value we can get given a weight constrain.
+Return the maximum value we can get given a weight constraint.

 The basic idea is converting limited item to 0-1 item (bit optimization) and deduct in two cases, one for 0-1 knapsack and the other for unlimited knapsack.